Leading the people profession

 When you’re a Chartered Fellow, you can use the designation Chartered FCIPD after your name.

-The Chartered Fellow grade is aligned with the corresponding level in the new Profession Map.
+The Chartered Fellow grade is aligned with the corresponding level in the Profession Map.
 If you are interested in becoming a Chartered Fellow via Experience Assessment or Upgrading, use the membership standards to determine if this is the right membership grade for you.

 What people say about being a Chartered Fellow